cushaw1/SCPSL-scp682/README.md

 PS:682 still blind because it use role.SCP939

 # How do I use it?
-download the dll from

-i need to test this plugin,please wait
+download the dll from （i need to test this plugin,please wait）

 put it in the folder titled sm_plugins.